This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A traumatic pneumothorax is when part of your lung collapses.
+A traumatic pneumothorax is a collapsed lung.
+All or part of your lung may collapse.
 A traumatic pneumothorax is caused by an injury that tears your lung and allows air to enter the pleural space.
-This is the area between your lungs and your chest wall.
-The air trapped in your pleural space prevents your lung from filling with air, which causes it to collapse.
+The pleural space is the area between your lungs and your chest wall.
+The air trapped in your pleural space prevents your lung from filling, and it collapses.
 A pneumothorax can happen in one or both lungs.
-Injuries that cause a traumatic pneumothorax include bike accidents, motor vehicle accidents, gunshot wounds, and knife wounds.

 - You are sweating and feel like you are going to pass out.

 - Your fingernails, toenails, or lips begin to turn blue.

 - You hear a crackling noise or feel popping when you touch your skin.